Jungle173668/Str-DiffSep/README.md

 Use `python train.py` to start training the model.

 Use `python envaluate.py` to select sampler, test the model and get inference results.

+---
+Thanks for the code structure provided by [DiffSep](https://github.com/fakufaku/diffusion-separation).